SebDethyre/commandsBuilderDialog/README.md

 ### 3. Search, Learn & Execute 🚀
 Type in the input box, select a command from the dropdown, and execute it in a terminal window.
-This approach allows you to **practice commands in a safe and guided environment** while learning their syntax and effects.
+This approach allows you to **practice commands in a guided environment** while learning their syntax and effects.

 ## Features